Madhurya2711/CRC32/README.md

-#Project Proposal: High-Speed CRC and Parallel CRC Accelerator for Reliable Network Protocols on Microwatt
+##1.
+Project Title: High-Speed CRC and Parallel CRC Accelerator for Reliable Network Protocols on Microwatt
 ## 2. Motivation and Problem Statement
 In modern network communication, error detection is essential to ensure data integrity.
 Cyclic Redundancy Check (CRC) is a widely used mechanism for detecting errors in transmitted data.
 However, traditional CRC implementations can become a performance bottleneck in high-speed systems, especially when implemented purely in software.